satellitecomponent/Neurite/README.md

 ###  Ai that doesn't get lost.

-Neurite combines a number of prompting techniques that allow for finer control over the focus of your Ai conversation.
+Neurite allows for finer control over the focus of your Ai conversation.

-To interact with the Ai, you either need an OpenAi API key, or you can install an Ai directly in browser!

 - The LLM’s responses format themselves into notes and connections within the fractal mind map.
 This emergent graph structure represents the AI’s memory.